d-sandborn/TRACE/docs/trace_howto_matlab.md

 !!! inputs "`TRACEv1` Arguments"

+	Array dimensions:

-	p: Integer number of desired estimate types.
+	- p: Integer number of desired estimate types.
 For TRACE this is always 1.
-	n: Integer number of desired estimate locations
+	- n: Integer number of desired estimate locations
-	e: Integer number of equations used at each location (up to 4)
+	- e: Integer number of equations used at each location (up to 4)
-	y: Integer number of parameter measurement types provided by the user. n*e: Total number of estimates returned as an n by e array
+	- y: Integer number of parameter measurement types provided by the user.
+	- n*e: Total number of estimates returned as an n by e array

     ### Coordinates